Being a Mormon Christian is hard. No one is very good at it.

 Prior to my mission, ‘unconscientious, unsociable, lazy, and selfish’ would have described me well.
 (It still does–or at least I have reason to believe that’s my default state).
 Add to that that I am bookish and introverted and extremely family-oriented and you will see why going on a mission filled me with dread.
 Almost existential dread, in fact.
 I would get sick in my gut when I thought about it.
 I tried not to think about it.

 Up till then Mormonism had made no particular demands on me.
 If you’re raised Mormon and used to it, there is no great sacrifice in attending church meetings and refraining from alcohol and tea.
-Paying tithing is no big deal either, if you started doing it with your very first job so you never got used to spending that money on yourself.
+Paying tithing is no big deal either, if you started doing it with your very first job so you never made a need for the money.
+These are all Mormon ‘sacrifices’ that you can habituate yourself to.
 The mission was much different.
 It was a spiritual crisis that I couldn’t ignore.
 I would either have to visibly and dramatically break with my family’s expectations and, basically, Mormonism, or else I would have to be absolutely miserable and out of my depth for two years.

 When I decided, two thing happened.
 First, God brought strongly to my mind the story of Peter walking on the water.
 It was pointed out to me that me serving a mission was absurd but that in its way it was a glorious absurdity–and that when it inevitably turned into a disaster, the hand of God would lift me up.
 This story was the text I preached in my missionary farewell service and in my missionary homecoming service and has become my personal theme.
 I see it, in fact, as a reprise of the whole plan of salvation.